1-Page Resumes, Wearing Suits to Interviews & More Outdated Job Search Advice You Shouldn’t Follow

 Ignore advice to just keep applying even when you hear crickets, said Marja Verbon, COO and founder of Jump, a virtual career guide and job platform.

-Read More: 8 Ways To Land Your Dream Job in 2021
+Read More: 8 Ways To Land Your Dream Job

 “If you are receiving rejection after rejection, it’s time for a rethink,” Verbon said.
 “However, this doesn’t necessarily mean a career rethink.
 It could mean taking a long hard look at the way you are applying to jobs (steer clear of 1-click bulk-applying) or the companies you are applying to.
 But whatever you do, don’t just keep applying.”